WGLab/VirTect/README.md

 Reference

-Khan A, Stucky A, Wang K, Zhong JF, Zhong, VirTect: Detection of viruses from tumor samples by RNA-Seq, In prepration.
+Khan A, Stucky A, Wang K, Zhong JF, VirTect: Detection of viruses from tumor samples by RNA-Seq, In prepration.